invaders-xx/filament-nested-list/README.md

     }
 ```

-The `getTreeActions()` method defines the actions that are displayed for each record in the tree.
+The `getTreeActions()` method defines the actions that are displayed for each record in the nested list.
 For example:

 ```php
 use Filament\Pages\Actions\Action;